London Hits Pre-Covid Peak, S&P Strikes Record High - UrduPoint

 "The FTSE 100 hit its best level since the pandemic struck because there is growing confidence in the global and UK economic recovery," Markets.com analysts Neil Wilson told AFP.

+Wall Street indices also advanced, led by the Nasdaq, which jumped one percent and the S&P 500, which ended at a second straight all-time high.

-Asian markets mostly rose as traders also took heart from Fed meeting minutes released Tuesday reinforcing its intention to keep borrowing costs at record lows for an extended period.
+Asian markets mostly rose as traders also took heart from Fed meeting minutes released Wednesday that reinforced its intention to keep borrowing costs at record lows for an extended period.

 "Optimism surrounding the global economic recovery, supported by an accommodative Federal Reserve, lifted European stocks," said OANDA analyst Sophie Griffiths.

 "The minutes from the March (Fed) meeting didn't reveal anything new, but a reiteration of the Fed's supportive stance appears to have been a tonic for the markets."
-Wilson said that "the Fed's commitment to keeping short end rates down at a time of massive fiscal expansion means the path of least resistance for equities is up." - Bad news is good news - Wall Street mostly pushed higher, although initial claims for US unemployment benefits unexpectedly rose to 744,000 last week, defying expectations to fall below 700,000.
+Wilson said that "the Fed's commitment to keeping short end rates down at a time of massive fiscal expansion means the path of least resistance for equities is up." - Bad news is good news - The Labor Department reported 744,000 new jobless claims, seasonally adjusted, in the week ended April 3, an increase of 16,000 from the previous week's upwardly-revised level.

-The S&P 500 struck a new record high, up 0.3 percent in late morning trading, but the Dow was down slightly.

-"The key takeaway from the report is that it is disappointing labor market data that will convince the Fed that it needs to be patient before removing policy accommodation," said market analyst Patrick J. O'Hare at Briefing.com.
+Though a negative sign for the economy, the disappointing labor figures "will convince the Fed that it needs to be patient before removing policy accommodation," Briefing.

-"That view is apt to sit just fine with the stock market, which relishes the idea that the Fed isn't going to be raising rates anytime soon," he added.

-"The short-term momentum appears to remain in favour of the bulls as investors seem happy and willing to bet on an economic rebound over the coming months in light of the robust data in recent weeks," said Axi strategist Stephen Innes.
+"The short-term momentum appears to remain in favor of the bulls as investors seem happy and willing to bet on an economic rebound over the coming months in light of the robust data," said Axi strategist Stephen Innes.